NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Converting imf files
 --------------------

-The transition/conversion programs can “automatically” transition imf (ep-macro) files.
+The transition/conversion programs can "automatically" transition imf (ep-macro) files.
 One note of caution: if your macro file contains \#if statements in the form:

 PEOPLE,